Lonely Boy (Andrew Gold song): Uses in media and cover versions

-The song was featured in a number of films including Boogie Nights (1997), The Waterboy (1998), and The Nice Guys (2016).
-It was the final video to be played on the MTV cable channel's first day of broadcast in the United States, on August 1, 1981.
-It was also used in "The Pool," an episode of the TV series This Is Us, first broadcast on October 18, 2016, and "Into the Black," an episode of the TV series Animal Kingdom, first broadcast on July 2, 2019.
+The song was the final video to be played on the MTV cable channel's first day of broadcast in the United States, on August 1, 1981, and was featured in a number of films, including Boogie Nights (1997), The Waterboy (1998), and The Nice Guys (2016).
+In February 2000 Foo Fighters recorded a cover of the song to be used as a B-side for an upcoming single off their 1999 album There Is Nothing Left to Lose; however, it wasn't used as a B-side as planned.

+On Marc Maron's January 17, 2013 WTF podcast, Foo Fighters leader Dave Grohl said that the band's cover of "Lonely Boy" would eventually be released as the A-side of a special "Solid Gold" 45 rpm single with a Foo Fighters version of Gold's "Never Let Her Slip Away" as the B-side.
+In TV series, the song appeared in "The Pool", from This Is Us, first broadcast on October 18, 2016, and "Into the Black," from Animal Kingdom, first broadcast on July 2, 2019.

 The song's use in Boogie Nights was designated as one of "The 30 Greatest Rock & Roll Movie Moments" by Rolling Stone magazine.

-In February 2000, the Foo Fighters recorded a cover of the song to be used as a B-side for an upcoming single off their 1999 album There Is Nothing Left to Lose; however, it wasn't used as a B-side as planned.
-On Marc Maron's January 17, 2013 WTF podcast, Foo Fighters leader Dave Grohl said that the band's cover of "Lonely Boy" would eventually be released as the A-side of a special "Solid Gold" 45 rpm single with a Foo Fighters version of Gold's "Never Let Her Slip Away" as the B-side.